mooncollin/Game-Server-Hosting/README.md

 All installation instructions are located in the "Backend Installation Instructions" document in this repo.

 The installation instructions require a .war file of both the GameServerController and GameServerNode Eclipse projects.
 This can be done by using the Eclipse IDE to export a project into a war file.
-These .war file will then need to be deployed onto Tomcat through the admin console.
+These war files will then need to be deployed onto Tomcat through the admin console.

 Network factors such as firewalls, port forwarding, and static IPs are not managed by this application and will need to be done by the user manually.

 # Changelog

+## Version 1.4
+UI Update and bug fixes

+### Front-end Fixes:
+* Can now edit settings correctly on Linux
+* Refactored node command/socket connections

+### Front-end Features:
+* Nicer look to navigation
+* Added Restart button to console page
+* Added Copy Address button to console page (Gets the public IP address and port of the server)
+* Using a new console interface! (https://terminal.jcubic.pl/)

+	Now warning messages will appear in yellow, error messages in red, and hyperlinks in blue.

+### Back-end Features:
+* Redesigned URL endpoint creation (again) to be used easier
+* Added a restart method to game servers
+* Added a public ip address method to game servers

 ## Version 1.3
 Major bug fix update!